 Pledge receivable - Pledges receivable represent unconditional promises to give and are stated at net realizable value.
 Conditional pledges are recognized when the conditions on which they depend are substantially met.
 Pledges extending beyond one year are initially recorded at fair value, and in arriving at fair value, management discounts these contributions using donor-specific discount rates.
 Amortization of the fair value discounts is included in contribution revenue.
 In addition, pledges are recorded net of an allowance for uncollectible pledges.
-The allowance for uncollectible pledges is determined by management and management determined that no such allowance was required as of December 31, 2019 and 2018, as all pledges are expected to be fully collectible.
+The allowance for uncollectible pledges is determined by management and management determined that no such allowance was required as of December 31, 2020 and 2019, as all pledges are expected to be fully collectible.

-Of the Organization's total pledge receivable at December 31, 2019 and 2018, 100% was due from two and one donors.
+Of the Organization's total pledges receivable at December 31, 2020 and 2019, 100% was due from two donors.